Lethukuthula12/Car-dealership/README.md

 ## Car Dealership Website

-This supercar dealership website was by my brother from another mother's dream. his dream is to have a super car dealership where there's any kind of a super car.
+This supercar dealership website was enspired by my brother from another mother's dream. his dream is to have a super car dealership where you can find any kind of a super car you might dream of.
-His currently studing online while he words at the local streb yard to gain experiement.
+He's currently studing online while he works at the local streb yard to gain experiement.

 ## What technology is used?
 React.js